EmilRamsvik/Digital-Garden/docs/Tools/Tools.md

 # Thoughts
 - *Tools shall be used but not misused.* What I mean is that it is important not to be afraid to use the tool but not to be careless either.
 Tools that are not used is waste.
+- A great tool sharpened is better than a 100 rusting.